Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

 It takes time to gather all the information you need to make your entries.
 Work closely with subject teachers and heads of department to make sure you enter the right candidates for the right exams.

 Submit your entries before the deadline so you have time to check them and send us any amendments, avoiding any late entry fees.

 Submit your entries using:

 Entry option codes and instructions for submitting entries are in your Cambridge Guide to Making Entries.
-This is available from the 'Support Materials' section of CIE Direct.
-We also send you the guide in hard copy at the end of October for the following June series and at the end of March for the following November series.
+This is available from the 'Support Materials' section of >Direct.
 Entry option codes are specific to each series so make sure you are using the correct guide.